Jon Taffer, during the opening narration of every episode.

 A good example of the latter was in "Kerry's Sports Pub".
 However, Jon put equal blame on the manager, since the reason the employees could get away with it was the fact that said employees were storing their tip money in the register.
 All it took to skim off the top was putting in a no-sale and taking the money, and claiming they were just retrieving their tips if confronted.

 Tim in "The Brixton" didn't seem to understand that people want to enjoy themselves in bars - right down to throwing people out for being loud.

 Cranked Up to Eleven when we are told that he has a degree in marketing and, in addition to to the above behavior, posted pictures of things like garbage and bloody feet on the bars twitter page under the genuine belief that it was a good idea.

 And then there was another bar that had an employee who was caught red-handed Stealing from the Till.
 Jon pointed out to the owner that he couldn't let his employees get away with shit like this, and advised the owner to fire his employee.
 The owner confronted his employee, admonished him not to steal again...and said that he would be keeping him on.

-Then there's Ami from "Zanzibar's".
-The man walks out onto the street screaming like a town crier that various things were free, including trying to claim he had "free sex".
+Then there's Ami from "Zanzibar's."
+The man walks out onto the street screaming like a town crier that various things can be had for free or nearly so, including "very cheap sex."
 Then he begins giving away bottles of champagne among other alcoholic drinks until his customers are fall-over drunk and spends most of his day screaming at things.
-The whole while he's wondering why nobody is coming to his business and why he is not getting any profits.
+The whole time he's wondering why nobody is coming to his business and why he is not getting any profits.

 The owner of the Sand Dollar repeatedly hit on Jon's wife in the most offensive way imaginable.
 That passed the Too Dumb to Live area and straight to just plain suicidal; Jon was so angry he nearly walked away from saving the bar.